MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/office-apps-services-support.md

 - For Exchange on-premises, see [Deploying the Azure Rights Management connector](deploy-rms-connector.md).

-## SharePoint Online and SharePoint Server
+## SharePoint in Microsoft 365 and SharePoint Server

-When you use SharePoint Online or SharePoint Server, you can protect documents by using the SharePoint information rights management (IRM) feature.
+When you use SharePoint in Microsoft 365 or SharePoint Server, you can protect documents by using the SharePoint information rights management (IRM) feature.
 This feature lets administrators protect lists or libraries so that when a user checks out a document, the downloaded file is protected so that only authorized people can view and use the file according to the information protection policies that you specify.
 For example, the file might be read-only, disable the copying of text, prevent saving a local copy, and prevent printing the file.

 Word, PowerPoint, Excel, and PDF documents support this SharePoint IRM protection.
 By default, the protection is restricted to the person who downloads the document.
 You can change this default with a configuration option named **Allow group protection**, which extends the protection to a group that you specify.
 For example, you could specify a group that has permission to edit documents in the library so that the same group of users can edit the document outside SharePoint, regardless of which user downloaded the document.
 Or, you could specify a group that isn't granted permissions in SharePoint but users in this group need to access the document outside SharePoint.
 For SharePoint lists and libraries, this protection is always configured by an administrator, never an end user.
 You set the permissions at the site level, and these permissions, by default, are inherited by any list or library in that site.
-If you use SharePoint Online, users can also configure their OneDrive for Business library for IRM protection.
+If you use SharePoint in Microsoft 365, users can also configure their Microsoft OneDrive library for IRM protection.

 For more fine-grained control, you can configure a list or library in the site to stop inheriting permissions from its parent.
 You can then configure IRM permissions at that level (list or library) and they are then referred to as "unique permissions."
 However, permissions are always set at the container level; you cannot set permissions on individual files.

 The IRM service must first be enabled for SharePoint.
 Then, you specify IRM permissions for a library.
-For SharePoint Online and OneDrive for Business, users can also specify IRM permissions for their OneDrive for Business library.
+For SharePoint and OneDrive, users can also specify IRM permissions for their OneDrive library.
 SharePoint does not use rights policy templates, although there are SharePoint configuration settings that you can select that match some settings that you can specify in the templates.

 If you use SharePoint Server, you can use this IRM protection by deploying the Azure Rights Management connector.
 This connector acts as a relay between your on-premises servers and the Rights Management cloud service.
 For more information, see [Deploying the Azure Rights Management connector](deploy-rms-connector.md).